 They take field trips together to local museums, cultural centers, and the Biopark, which is our local zoo.
 All the kids look out for each other and their teacher ensures a full experience.
 Community is the priority and bullying at this school just doesn’t exist at his school.

 Freedom of choice

 They have Montessori corners by topic (math, fine motor skills, pretend-play with a kitchen, etc) in his classroom.
-Kids can choose every afternoon which corner they want to play in.
+Kids can choose every afternoon in which corner they want to play.
 The ‘ground rules’ enforced by the teacher are there to provide self-discipline, motivation and encourage concentration.

 Though the kids can choose whichever activity they want, they can’t dominate a group or take as long as they want when completing a task.
 They can make a mess if they want but when it’s time to straighten up an orderly environment is the last impression they have of the area.
 This is important for kids creativity and self-discipline.

 There is only so much space in each corner, so limits are set as to how many kids can occupy the different areas.
 They all need to agree together which one they will use inspiring teamwork and peaceful conflict resolution if needed.
 Especially since the teaching leads nothing in this area, he is only there for guidance and support.